ZhigarinKirill/blog-app/README.md

 # blog-app

 ## How to run
-Just clone the repo and run `docker compose up`.
+Clone and run `docker compose up`.

 ## Technologies used
 - Mongodb